harness/developer-hub/docs/internal-developer-portal/flows/flows-input.md

 ![](./static/template-conditional.gif)

-1. **`One Of`**: Helps you create a dropdown in the template, where only one of all the options available could be selected.
+1. **`One Of`**: Helps you create a dropdown in the Workflow, where only one of all the options available could be selected.

 Example [`workflows.yaml`](https://github.com/harness-community/idp-samples/blob/05d533cb9789d5abffbdc103d55530efea489161/workflow-examples/conditional-one-of.yaml#L11-L25)